 - What is known about the young person’s living circumstances or background.

 - The nature of the relationship between those involved, particularly if there are age or power imbalances.

-- Whether overt aggression, coercion or bribery was involved including misuse of substances/alcohol as a disinhibitor.
+- Whether overt or covert aggression, coercion or bribery was involved including misuse of substances/alcohol as a disinhibitor.